Addressing phase-curvature in Fourier ptychography: Computational methods

-We obtain an initial estimate for our FPM reconstruction by means of the following steps: First, the mean over all captured images is computed.
-Second, the aforementioned mean image is upsampled to the pixel size of the high-NA synthetic Fourier space resulting from all illumination directions, resulting in $o_{\mathrm{init}}(\br)$.
-Third, we embed phase curvature into the FPM forward model as described by \eqref{eqn:O_nearfield} and \eqref{eqn:quadratic_phase}, leading to:
+Whatever the reconstructed segment size may be, some residual or even severe phase-curvature will remain.
+To eliminate it, we propose a simple computational method based on initialization of the reconstructed object with the theoretical phase-curvature and its removal after the reconstruction is finished.
+Since the optimization landscape in FPM is non-convex, poor initialisation of the sample and pupil can result in slow convergence or stagnation in a local minimum.
+To push the algorithm closer towards the global minimum, a good initialization is crucial~\cite{Fienup1982Phase,Tian2015Computational}.
+We obtain an initial estimate for our FPM reconstruction by means of the following steps.
+First, the mean over all captured images is computed.
+Second, the aforementioned mean image is upsampled to the pixel size of the high-NA synthetic Fourier space resulting from all illumination directions, to produce $o_{\mathrm{init}}(\br)$.
+Third, we embed phase-curvature into the FPM forward model as described by \eqref{eqn:O_nearfield} and \eqref{eqn:quadratic_phase}, leading to:

 which serves as the initial estimate for the FPM reconstruction.
-The reconstructed $O_{\mathrm{R}}(\bk)$ is back-propagated into the sample plane, where the quadratic phase is conjugated out to obtain the reconstructed sample $o_{\mathrm{R}}(\br)$:
+Once reconstructed, the spectrum $O(\bk)$ is back-propagated into the sample plane, where the quadratic phase is conjugated out to obtain the reconstructed sample $o(\br)$:

+The initialization and conjugation process is illustrated by \figref{fig:fpm_reconstruction}(b) in the context of segmentation-based reconstruction.
 As will be shown in the next section, this initialization procedure is a crucial ingredient for stable reconstruction of both narrow- and wide-field images in FPM.